 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the engineering degree levels they offer.

-Every student pursuing a degree in general engineering needs to look into University of Arkansas.
-UARK is a very large public university located in the city of Fayetteville.
-A Best Colleges rank of #198 out of 2,217 schools nationwide means UARK is a great university overall.
+Every student who is interested in general engineering has to look into University of Arkansas.
+UARK is a very large public university located in the small city of Fayetteville.

-There were about 106 general engineering students who graduated with this degree at UARK in the most recent data year.
-Degree recipients from the general engineering program at University of Arkansas earn $15,154 more than the standard college grad with the same degree when they enter the workforce.
+Degree recipients from the general engineering degree program at University of Arkansas make $31,516 more than the standard college graduate with the same degree shortly after graduation.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.